Islandora/Crayfish/Houdini/README.md

 $ curl -H "Authorization: Bearer blabhlahblah" -H "ApixLdpResource: http://localhost:8080/fcrepo/rest/foo/bar" "localhost:8888/identify"
 ```

-But you're probably going to use Houdini through Api-X, which exposes this service as `svc:indentify`.
-Assuming your Api-X proxy is on port 8081, you can access the service with
+But you're probably going to use Houdini through API-X, which exposes this service as `svc:identify`.
+Assuming your API-X proxy is on port 8081, you can access the service with
 ```
 $ curl -H "Authorization: Bearer blabhlahblah" "http://localhost:8081/services/foo/bar/svc:identify"
 ```